rclone/rclone/CONTRIBUTING.md

     * mockdir - mocks an fs.Directory
     * mockobject - mocks an fs.Object
     * test_all - Runs integration tests for everything
-  * graphics - the images used in the website etc
+  * graphics - the images used in the website, etc.
   * lib - libraries used by the backend
     * atexit - register functions to run when rclone exits
     * dircache - directory ID to name caching